cosmoharrigan/tuffy/README.md

 Tuffy
 =====
-This is the source code for Tuffy 0.3, with additional updates to support the current version of PostgreSQL 9.3.2.
+This is the source code for Tuffy 0.3, **with updates to support the current version of PostgreSQL 9.3.2.**

 http://www.cs.wisc.edu/hazy/tuffy/